 What is the Chicken’s Neck corridor and Why is it important?

 The Siliguri Corridor, also known as the Chicken’s Neck, is a narrow stretch of land of about 22 kilometres (14 mi) width, located in the Indian state of West Bengal, that connects India’s “mainland” to northeastern states to the rest of India - 8% of its total land area, with the countries of Nepal and Bangladesh lying on either side of the corridor.
 The Kingdom of Bhutan and the former kingdom of Sikkim lie on the northern side.
 Nepal and Bangladesh are also coincidentally our two neighbours with whom our ties get strained now and then.

 The corridor is narrow and naturally overburdened with people/goods movement for the whole of NorthEast India.
 It is critical because of recent calls by separatists such as by Sharjeel Imam to blockade the route.
-These sparks might have quelled for now, but its sure to someday light a massive fire given it’s bordering Bangladesh who does have some (albeit only a few) anti-India elements in its society and the region which also arguably has high Muslim population sees several separatist protests frequently.
+These sparks might have quelled for now, but it’s sure to someday light a massive fire given it’s bordering Bangladesh who does have some (albeit only a few) anti-India elements in its society and the region which also arguably has a high Muslim population sees several separatist protests frequently.

 If any foreign power has to set its eyes on India, Chickens neck could be a natural choice of priority for them.
-Its has an eruptive local population, borders foreign countries, has high trade traffic which can be disrupted and the usual methods of policing sadly don’t apply.
+It has an eruptive local population, borders foreign countries, has high trade traffic which can be disrupted and the usual methods of policing sadly don’t apply.
 If one grabs control of this place, they have the whole country down on its knee!